kartik-pant-23/applications-tracker/README.md

 |[WorkManager](https://developer.android.com/jetpack/androidx/releases/work)|We are using WorkManager to provide periodic notifications to the user, depending upon the status of their applications.
 Using WorkManager, we are assured that user is notified regularly.|

 ## Features
-This app basically targets the job seekers, and it has been created keeping this audience in mind.
-Being a single person, this app might seem to have lack of important features but that can be resolved, if you guys suggest improvements.
+This app basically targets job seekers, and it has been created keeping this audience in mind.
+Being a single person, this app might seem to have a lack of important features but that can be resolved if you guys suggest improvements.
-Meanwhile, the app has following features -
+Meanwhile, the app has the following features -

 1.  **Add Applications**
 	* The app provides user a **simple UI** asking just the information that is actually relevant.